victorsmachado/Datascience-CarSales/README.md

 # datascience
-Project of data science that explore spendings of quota parliamentary in exclusives companies that indicates favoritism
+Project of data science that explore spendings of brazilian quota parliamentary in exclusives companies that indicates favoritism